trinhcaokhoa/book_app/README.md

 # book_app
 Building a website base on:

-                            Django for Professionals
+                            Django for Professionals,

-                            Production websites with Python & Django
+                            Production websites with Python & Django,

                             William S. Vincent

 Using: Django, Bootstrap, PostgreSQL, Stripe